 Appalachian communities are on the frontlines of America’s historic shift from fossil fuels to cleaner sources of energy — a critical transition fraught with challenges as well as opportunities.
 The current political upheaval threatens to stall that shift, leaving the region behind as other parts of the country embrace cleaner energy sources.

 Appalachian Voices is standing strong, undeterred in our mission to advance a sustainable, equitable economy that is powered from the ground up.
 We are working at the nexus of America’s energy transition, and we’ve never been more ready to face the challenges ahead.

-Our staff now numbers 32, and has the credibility, expertise, guts and dedication needed to make an impact.
+As of mid-2017, our staff numbers 32, and has the credibility, expertise, guts and dedication needed to make an impact.
 Indicative of our deep connection to the region, as well as our reputation among larger nonprofits, we work in partnership with more than 100 local, state and national organizations.
 And we are fortunate to have the support of our members, donors and philanthropic foundations.

 The issues Appalachian Voices takes on over the next 20 years will arise from our vision for the region’s future and conversations with the citizens most affected by the nation’s energy and environmental policies.
 Currently, we are working to:

 - Build public and political support for growing a solar industry in Southwest Virginia, including securing federal investment to repurpose old coal mines for solar farms and other sustainable economic activities;

 - Work with local citizens throughout the region to investigate the environmental abuses of coal mining companies and to hold regulators accountable for enforcing the law;

 - Challenge any new proposed mountaintop removal permits;